JustinHurley/InterviewPrep/Problems/76-MinimumWindowSubstring.md

 This will continue until `r` hits the end of the string, and we stop.
 Once we are done, we then look at the best value.
 If it was never updated from it's original value, we never found a best substring so return `""`.
 If it was updated, we grab the corresponding `l` and `r` pointers and build the string from `s` using `s[l:r+1]`.

+**Optimizations**
+While from a complexity standpoint the solution is optimal, we still have to deal with the extra potential `O(26)` operation required to ensure that all the chars in `t` are present in the current `s` substring.
+We can actually reduce this to `O(1)` by keeping track of how many valid chars we have so far, and comparing that to how many valid chars we need.
+The gist of the approach is that when we update the map with a new char, we don't actually need to check for the validity of the whole maps, we only actually need to check for the validity of the given char, and if it has become valid or has become invalid.
+To do this we simply look at if `mapS[i] >= mapT[i]` and if the condition is true, we can update some counter variable like `validS` and then compare it to some other variable like `validT` that is defined originally as the number of unique chars present in `t`.
+Once `validS == validT`, we know that every char is accounted for and we are looking at a valid solution.
+We basically optimize the `mapS` and `mapT` comparison to just `validS == validT` instead, which is an `O(1)` operation instead of `O(|s|)`.

 #### Solution
+**Solution Without Optimization**
 ```
 class Solution:
     def minWindow(self, s: str, t: str) -> str: